What is the meaning of the “calculation precision” number I have to choose?

 I am trying to save the calculation parameters to file, but I am receiving an error message.

 Before saving, Angle checks all input values for possible incompatibilities.
 If there is an incompatibility in input parameters, such as an invalid detector-container combination (for example when using a well detector with a Marinelli container, or when using REC form one detector to perform efficiency calculations with another), the error message will be shown.
 You should check your input parameters.

-What does the output of the calculations means (from what I can see in the output file).
+What does the output of the calculations mean (from what I can see in the output file)?
 How does this output then give me the nuclide concentrations I am looking for?

 The output gives you effective solid angles and detector efficiencies for a set of gamma-energies you choose (which means the set of gamma-energies you are interested in with your sample).
 From efficiencies, the calculation of concentrations is straightforward: there is proportionality between efficiency, number of counts in the particular gamma-peak, activity and concentration.

 I changed some parameters of my calculation parameters (detector, container, geometry, source, REC, calculation precision), but I’m still getting the same calculation results!?
 Why?

 Most probably you are performing calculation from files saved prior to the changes you made.
 If your input parameters are changed after saving the calculation parameters to file(s) the file(s) will still contain the previously defined parameters.
 Run the calculation from the current data instead, or save the input parameters again and run calculations from newly saved file(s).

 I tried to run calculations from file, but I am receiving warning saying that the file is created with a higher version of Angle than the one I am using.